 Today, older adults alone make up 37 percent of all gig economy workers.
 Although many workers participate in the gig economy to fill their time, there is also an economic advantage.
 For workers ages 65 and older, independent contractors had the highest median weekly earnings in 2017, sometimes earning, on average, thirty percent of their pre-retirement income.

 If the benefits of working in the gig economy sound attractive, there are many different opportunities to investigate to find the right fit.
 In this blog, the focus is on driver and delivery jobs.
-In an upcoming blog, other types of freelance work will be covered.
+Be sure to also check out Part 2: Freelance Work.

 Uber and Lyft are two fast-growing companies that offer driving jobs to anyone who can meet their requirements.
 There are 2.5 million Uber drivers and 700,000 Lyft drivers in the United States.
 The requirements to become an Uber or Lyft driver include: